the-cyber-boardroom/MGraph-AI__Service__Html__Graph/docs/dev/dev-briefs/v1.4.7__measuring-and-capturing__performance_stats/stories/The_Quadratic_Incident__A_Documentary.md

 **TITLE CARD:**
 > "The tool that would crack the case was built in the middle of the crisis."

-**DINIS** *(V.O.)*: "This is the part people don't see.
+**MARCUS** *(V.O.)*: "This is the part people don't see.
 While we were hunting this bug, we were also building the instrumentation system we needed to find it.
 Version 3.58.0 of OSBot-Utils.
 It was necessity driving innovation."

 *[Cut to: Code commits scrolling.
 Feature additions to the timestamp_capture module.]*

-**DINIS** *(V.O.)*: "We needed three things we didn't have.
+**MARCUS** *(V.O.)*: "We needed three things we didn't have.
 First: the ability to trace *self-time*, not just total time.
 Second: argument capture—we needed to see which specific attribute values were slow.
 Third: block-level instrumentation for code that wasn't in dedicated methods."

 *[Cut to: The @timestamp_args decorator being implemented]*